CF61 Community Garden ProjecT WINNERS OF WALES IN BLOOM AWARD 2024

 Our vision is to provide a community garden which will have many uses and will encourage local residents to enjoy the areas and to become more involved in maintaining and enhancing their community.

-We have several planters and barrels around the area which are full of bulbs, flowers and herbs.
-We have successfully planted fruit trees and bushes in our mini orchard which are surrounded by wildflowers and have cleared and planted borders near the staff entrance.
+We have several planters and barrels around the area which are full of bulbs, flowers and herbs near our entrance and we have successfully planted fruit trees and bushes in our Mini Orchard which are surrounded by wildflowers and have cleared and planted borders near the staff entrance.

-We have created several vegetable patches and several raised beds where the produce grown is used in our Foodshare at CF61 which runs every Thursday, giving variety and fresh produce.
-This will increase in the future when the plants are more established.
+We have created a Vegetable Patch and built our Allotment housing lots of raised beds where the produce grown is used in our Foodshare Pantry at CF61 which runs every Thursday, giving variety and fresh produce.

 We have planted a copse of Rowen trees near our car park which will produce red berries for colour and a food source for birds along with other trees, hedges and bushes surrounded by low box hedge.
 We now have the addition of a bench made by one of our volunteers which is surrounded by the copse of trees and faces two beautiful flower beds.
-Dotted around the gardens we have bat, bird and bee houses gained from a successful grant application to the Vale of Glamorgan Nature Partnership Project Community Grant.
+This year has seen the addition of two sculptures created by local artist Gwyneth Mary Price, 1944 - 2023.
+We have added a wild area to this section of the gardens to attract more bees and butterflies and have renamed the grass area as the Picnic Patch.
+Dotted around the gardens we have bat, bird and bee houses, sources of water for insects and birds.

-Our beach area has been laid with stone to simulate sand.
-A bench for our beach was also purchased through the grant to sit on the beach area with hardy grasses and rockery type plants surrounding it.
+Our beach area has been laid with stone to simulate sand to replicate the local beach.
+A bench for our beach was purchased through a grant to sit on the beach area with hardy grasses and rockery type plants surrounding it.

-Work is taken place on our new mound area which has been planted as a rockery with lots of different coloured heathers which will be completed this Spring.
+Work has been completed on our new mound area which has been planted as a rockery with lots of different coloured heathers and plants.
+A walkway has been built across the top for the children to walk through simulating a woodland track.
 We have also made made a sedum roof for the top of the outside meter building which will be a living roof that will attract bees and butterflies.

 Throughout everything created we have recycled where possible using old bricks, blocks, wood and even carpet and tried to create the best ecosystem we can.
 We are very grateful to the community who have donated plants, seeds and equipment.